ESSENTIAL gifts for travelers!

 Mitch is the blogger behind Project Untethered, where he teaches adventure-craved wander lusters how to escape the rat race, earn money while traveling, and build an “untethered” life.

-“One of the top gifts on my Christmas List this year is a new Bluetooth speaker—more specifically, the JBL
+“One of the top gifts on my Giff List this year is a new Bluetooth speaker—more specifically, the JBL

 I once even saw a guy who had it clipped to his waistband as he was tubing down the river!

 In case anyone wants to buy this for me, you can find it on Amazon, Walmart, or any big electronics store for US$89.
 (FYI I like the blue one).”

 Holly from "Four Around The World" is a great fan of Powerbanks.

 “One of the best gifts for travel is a good quality power bank.
 I bought my husband an inexpensive solar portable charger for his birthday this year and it was such a lifesaver for our New Zealand campervan trip.

 It meant we could keep our devices topped up on the road, even when we did not power up for a few days.
 This saved us from arguing over the one dashboard charger when we were driving!
 It happens....